tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 IMPORTANT NOTE: The security properties for 0-RTT data are weaker than those for other kinds of TLS data.
 Specifically:

-1. This data is not forward secret, as it is encrypted solely under keys derived using the offered PSK.
+1. This data is not necessarily forward secret, as it is encrypted solely under keys derived using the offered PSK; see {{single-use-tickets}}.

 2. There are no guarantees of non-replay between connections.
 Protection against replay for ordinary TLS 1.3 1-RTT data is